Are you looking at how to enable USB debugging on locked Android phone? Wondering how do I enable USB debugging on Android when it’s locked.

 When the process is finished, your Android device will turn on normally without a password, pin, pattern, or fingerprint lock.

-So here it comes to the end of this article and I hope whatever methods discussed here will help you to deal with the situation.
+So here it comes to the end of this article.
+I hope whatever methods discussed here will help you to deal with the situation.
 After following the methods, you will able to enable USB debugging on locked Android phones easily.

-Further, if you have any suggestions or queries then kindly mention them in below comment section.
+Further, if you have any suggestions or queries then kindly mention them in the comment section below.